erinvdoyle/instatrip/README.md

   <summary>Linebreak Issue After De-Linting (click)</summary>
 <img src="assets/documentation/bug1a.png">
 <img src="assets/documentation/bug1b.png">
-<p>This bug, and the next, are representative of numerous errors returned after my first attempt to de-lint my python code using the PEP8 de-linter.
+<p>This bug, and the next, are representative of numerous errors returned after my first attempt to de-lint my Python code using the PEP8 de-linter.
 While initially concerning, this issue was easily rectified by removing "\n" and manually creating a line break after the opening parenthesis</p>
 </details>

 <details>